StueyMC/Visualizations/Examples/ForceDirectedLayout/README.md

 # Data Summary

-The Meta Model visualization consumes a single data set.
+The Meta Model visualization consumes two data sets: nodes and links.
 The details of the attributes of the data set is provided in the section Data Details section
-1.	__Meta__
+1.	__Nodes__
-    * The meta model of a MooD repository
+    * The list of nodes
+1.  __Links__
+    * List of links between the nodes

 [Table of Contents](#table-of-contents)